SEARCH WITH THE PROGRAM FINDER

-STUDY, INTERN, HIGH SCHOOL, AND GAP YEAR PROGRAMS
+STUDY, INTERN, HIGH SCHOOL, AND GAP YEAR ON-SITE PROGRAMS

 API believes in the importance of a strong GPA but is willing to consider an applicant whose GPA falls below the official requirement in certain instances.
 Students are asked to submit a statement of explanation addressing the reasons behind their low GPA.